joe7575/smartline/README.md

 ![SmartLine](https://github.com/joe7575/smartline/blob/master/screenshot.png)

-The most interesting node of SmartLine is the SmartLine Controller, a 'computer' to control and monitor Tubelib based machines.
+The most important and smart node of SmartLine is the SmartLine Controller, a 'computer' to control and monitor Tubelib based machines.
 You don't need any programming skills, it is more like a configuration according to the "IF this THEN that" concept:

     IF <cond1> OR <cond2> THEN <action>